jongli747/robust-dsr/README.md

 python speaker_id_all.py --cfg=cfg/SincNet_Librispeech_Allcost.cfg

-## seat tight, the details will be coming soon
+## the details will be coming soon